USEPA/epanet-manual/docs/input_keywords.rst

     "1".

   DEMAND MULTIPLIER
-    is used to adjust the values of baseline demands for all junctions and all demand categories.
+    Is used to adjust the values of baseline demands for all junctions and all demand categories.
 For example, a value of 2 doubles all baseline demands, while a value of 0.5 would halve them.
 The default value is 1.0.

   DEMAND MODEL
-    determines nodal demand model -- Demand Driven Analysis (**DDA**) or Pressure Driven Analysis (**PDA**).
+    Determines nodal demand model -- Demand Driven Analysis (**DDA**) or Pressure Driven Analysis (**PDA**).
 DDA assumes a nodal demand at a given point in time is a fixed value :math:`D`.
 This sometimes results in hydraulic solutions with negative pressures (a physical impossibility).